Dipendi/Fullstack/README.md

     - Authentication service for user authentication
     - RouteGuard Service to restrict user's access to particular modules e.g. My Recipes module can only be displayed once user is logged in
     - RecipeDataService to connect frontend with jpa resources

-4. Still there are improvement areas for search functionality, image upload functionality, writing testcases and allow
-    - Currently application accepts live image url of the recipe

-Improvemt also includes use of swagger, authentication with springboot and spring security